microsoft/vscode-java-debug/Troubleshooting.md

 ### Try:
 1. Restart your application to apply the new changes.
 Or ignore the message, and continue to debug.
-2. You can disable the hot code replace feature by changing the user setting `"java.debug.settings.enableHotCodeReplace": false`.
+2. You can disable the hot code replace feature by changing the user setting `"java.debug.settings.hotCodeReplace": "never"`.

 ## Please specify the host name and the port of the remote debuggee in the launch.json.
 ### Reason: